On this page

 An interim report was delivered to the Minister for Energy, Environment and Climate Change in December 2017.

-In light of this and as a result of this and broader Government work, the Department of Environment Land, Water and Planning released, in 2018, the Recycling Industry Strategic Plan.
-The purpose is to set out the pathway to a safe, resilient and efficient recycling system in Victoria, where kerbside recycling services continue to be provided to households.
+In light of this and as a result of this and broader Government work, the Department of Environment Land, Water and Planning released, in 2018, the Recycling Industry Strategic Plan with the purpose of setting out the pathway to a safe, resilient and efficient recycling system in Victoria, where kerbside recycling services continue to be provided to households.

-This Strategic Plan was later complemented by the publication of the Recycling Victoria policy in 2020.
-This is - Victoria’s circular economy policy and action plan to overhaul our recycling system.
-This policy represents the Victorian Government’s action plan to reform our waste and recycling system over the next decade.
+This Strategic Plan was later complemented by the publication of the Recycling Victoria policy in 2020 - Victoria’s circular economy policy and action plan to overhaul our recycling system.
+This policy represents the Victorian Government’s action plan to reform our waste and recycling system over the next decade, allowing EPA to continue to hold duty holders to account throughout the implementation of a Waste Crime Prevention Inspectorate that will continue to work closely together with other government partners to identify, audit, and regulate sites.

 When prioritising the identified recycling sites the Taskforce looked at a range of factors that included: